DatacationOrg/datacademy-v2/README.md

 python -m poetry install
 ```

+You should now have a folder called `.venv`.
+It might not show in your editor, but you can see it in file explorer.
 These dependencies are specified in `pyproject.toml`, but you don't need to worry about that!

 ### Step 3.
 Select the environment as interpreter
 In VS Code, use `ctrl+shift+p` and then use `Python: Select Interpreter` to select the virtual environment in `.venv` as the python interpreter.
 The correct interpreter should look something like: